Albana Canollari, PhD

-The impact of socio-cultural change on the identity of Albanian migrant youth as returned students in native country (Canollari & Cenko)
+- The impact of socio-cultural change on the identity of Albanian migrant youth as returned students in their native country (Canollari & Cenko)

 - Cenko, E & Canollari, A (2018) ” The role of academic support services in ensuring student success and well-eng: a case study in the Albanian Higher Education Context” at EduLearn 10th annual International Conference on Education and New Learning Technologies.

 - Cenko, E. & Canollari, A. (2017) “Here, there and everywhere: Second generation of Albanian youth cycle of migration” presented at UMT, Tirana, Albania.